 Making a report of Sexual Assault to law enforcement is a personal decision.
 Individuals experiencing Sexual Assault have the right to make a report or decline to make a report to law enforcement.
+Law enforcement can help individuals obtain protective and restraining orders.
 BYU cannot represent students and employees in legal proceedings relating to Sexual Assault.
-University support and resources are available to those who report Sexual Assault to law enforcement, including assistance by the JCSO in notifying officers.
+University support and resources are available to those who report Sexual Assault to law enforcement, including assistance in notifying officers.
 Support and resources are also available to those who do not wish to notify law enforcement.